 The Neo-Renaissance architecture of the Berlin Cathedral graces the city’s skyline and is a historical landmark in Berlin.

-Its grand architecture, with four towers and imposing dome that is almost 100 m high is a working Protestant church.
+Its grand architecture, with four towers and an imposing dome almost 100 m high, is a working Protestant church.

 Berlin Cathedral started off as the court church for the rulers of Prussia, who later became Germany’s Emperors.